 I remember clearly my reaction when at 15 I heard the much-touted Beatles for the first time (‘I Want to Hold Your Hand’, not the ‘Cathy’s Clown’-clone ‘Please, Please Me’): “They sound like The Everly Brothers with a stronger beat.”

-Younger brother, higher-voiced Phil (1939-2014) passed this week, and we’d better get used to it.
-Dion is still going strong at 74, but Little Richard is 82 and Chuck Berry 82, so I guess it’s pretty clear where lies the future of 1950s Rock and Roll.
+Younger brother, higher-voiced Phil passed five years ago, Chuck Berry two, and we’d better get used to it.
+Dion is still going strong at 80, but Little Richard is 87, so I guess it’s pretty clear where lies the future of 1950s Rock and Roll.

 If you’re interested in The Everly Brothers, you’ve already read about their country upbringing, their early success, their subsequent breakups and reconciliations.
 Regarding their musical legacy, everyone from John and Paul to Paul and Art have been frank about crediting Don and Phil with marrying those Kaintuck diatonic thirds to the Rhythm and Blues backbeat and helping forge not only what we knew as Rock and Roll.
 Their influence weighed strong in second-generation Rock, from ‘Please, Please Me’ onwards.